Gilandel/utils-assertor/README.md

 Assertor.that(new Exception("error")).hasCauseInstanceOf(null, Pattern.compile("^e.*$"), false).orElseThrow(); // -> throws an exception
 Assertor.that(new IOException()).hasCauseInstanceOf(Exception.class, (Pattern) null, false).orElseThrow(); // -> throws an exception
 ```

-## TODO

-- Allow new extension (change PredicateStep design)
-- Build all messages in one step at the end only if all message locales are same

 ## License
 Apache License, version 2.0